Table of Contents

-The most common cause of mortality in patients with acetaminophen toxicity is an acute liver failure.
+The most common cause of mortality in patients with acetaminophen toxicity is acute liver failure.

 Epidemiology of Acetaminophen Toxicity

-Acetaminophen toxicity is common in the United States since acetaminophen is one of the most widely used analgesic-antipyretic medication by children.
-The most common causes of acetaminophen toxicity in children are overdose due to a miscalculation by the caregiver or due to accidental intake by a child.
+Acetaminophen toxicity is common in the United States since acetaminophen is one of the most widely used analgesic-antipyretic medication in children.
+The most common cause of acetaminophen toxicity in children is an overdose due to a miscalculation by the caregiver or due to accidental intake by a child.

-Acetaminophen toxicity alone was reported in approximately 50,000 cases in 2014 in the United States, which resulted in 65 deaths that year.
+Acetaminophen toxicity alone was reported in approx. 50,000 cases in 2014 in the United States and resulted in 65 deaths that year.
 A clear distinction between the number of cases of acetaminophen toxicity in children and adults is not readily available due to a scarcity of separate epidemiological studies for children.

-The prognosis of single dose acute ingestion of acetaminophen has improved after the introduction of the antidote N-acetylcysteine (NAC).
+The prognosis of a single-dose acute ingestion of acetaminophen has improved after the introduction of the antidote N-acetylcysteine (NAC).
 NAC decreases the mortality and morbidity of acetaminophen toxicity in children and adults.

 Classification of Acetaminophen Dosage in Children

-An acetaminophen overdose is better appreciated by knowing the recommended doses of acetaminophen in children of different ages.
+An acetaminophen overdose is better appreciated considering the recommended doses of acetaminophen in children of different ages.

-The maximum acetaminophen dosage in children > 12 years of age who weigh 50 kg or more is 4 grams per day, the same as the maximum allowed dosage for adults.
-This dosage should be divided into 1 gram every 6 hours.
+The maximum acetaminophen dose in children > 12 years of age who weigh 50 kg or more is 4 g/day, the same as the maximum allowed dosage for adults.
+This dosage should be divided into 1 g every 6 hours.

-The maximum acetaminophen dosage in children < 12 years of age, or those who weigh less than 50 kg, is 80 mg/kg or a cumulative dose of 2.6 g per day.
-This dose should be divided into three or four times per day.
+The maximum acetaminophen dose in children < 12 years of age, or those who weigh less than 50 kg, is 80 mg/kg or a cumulative dose of 2.6 g per day.
+This dose should be divided into 3 or 4 sub-doses over 1 day.